finos/FDC3/README.md

 [![website-build](https://github.com/finos/FDC3/workflows/website-build/badge.svg)](https://github.com/finos/FDC3/actions?query=workflow%3Awebsite-build)
 [![Slack](https://img.shields.io/badge/slack-@finos/fdc3-green.svg?logo=slack)](https://finos-lf.slack.com/messages/fdc3/)

+# FDC3 - Financial Desktop Connectivity and Collaboration Consortium

-FDC3 aims to provide an open standard for interoperability on the financial desktop.
+FDC3 is an open standard for interoperability on the financial desktop.

+# What Is It?

+- [FDC3](https://fdc3.finos.org) is a standard for a suite of applications and a financial desktop to cooperate together.
+- Users benefit from a more joined-up experience: applications contribute functionality to one another and share data between each other.
+- This reduces the "friction" in getting common tasks done.

+# What Are The Benefits?

+## 📇 Help Manage Information Overload

+> Finance is an information-dense environment.
+> Typically, traders will use serveral different displays so that they can keep track of multiple information sources at once.
+> FDC3 helps with this by sharing the "context" between multiple applications, so that they collectively track the topic the user is focused on.

+## 🏃‍♂️ Work Faster

+> FDC3 standardizes a way to call actions between applications (called "intents").
+> Applications can contribute intents to each other, extending each other's functionality.
+> Instead of the user copy-and-pasting bits of data from one application to another, FDC3 makes sure the intents have the data they need to seamlessly transition activity between applications.

+## 🖥️ Platform-Agnostic

+> As an open standard, FDC3 can be implemented on any platform and in any language.
+> All that is required is a "desktop agent" that supports the FDC3 standard, which is responsible for co-ordinating application interactions.
+> FDC3 is successfully running on Web and Native platforms in financial institutions around the world.

+## 🔌  End the integration nightmare.

+> By providing support for FDC3, vendors and financial organizations alike can avoid the bilateral or trilateral integration projects that plague desktop app roll-out, cause vendor lock-in and result in a slow pace of change on the Financial Services desktop.

+## 👐 Open Standards Promote Innovation

+> FDC3 is developed collaboratively by a [consortium of industry participants](https://fdc3.finos.org/community) including banks, agent vendors, app developers and FinTech firms.
+> By design, FDC3 is open to extension.
+We have an active community working on growing and improving the standard with new data and intents.

+# How Does It Work?

 This includes standardized verbs to invoke actions between applications (called "intents"), a standardized data format, an OpenAPI app directory standard, and standardized API operations.

 The standard currently consists of four specifications: